 If you experience the symptoms of gout, limiting your purine intake may be helpful.

 - Shiitakes are one of the most popular cultivated varieties of specialty mushrooms.

 - Shiitake mushrooms are high in B vitamins, and they serve as a food source of vitamin D.

-- Some shiitake health benefits include its ability to aid weight loss, support cardiovascular health, fight cancer cells, improve energy levels and brain function, reduce inflammation, and support the immune system.
+- Some shiitake health benefits include the ability to aid weight loss, support cardiovascular health, fight cancer cells, improve energy levels and brain function, reduce inflammation, and support the immune system.

-- Add shiitakes to soups, salads, meat dishes, stir fries and omelettes.
+- Add shiitakes to soups, salads, meat dishes, stir-fries and omelets.

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!